reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 image:
 url:
 ---
+[toc]

 # An Introduction to Annotations and Annotation Processing

 An Annotation is a construct associated with Java source code elements such as classes, methods, and variables that provide information to the program at compile-time or run-time based on which the program can take further action.
 The Annotation Processor processes these Annotations at compile time to provide functionality such as code generation, error checking, etc.